ViridianGames/U7Revisited/README.md

 - Copy ALL of these files, folders and subfolders into `./resources/Data/U7` (*hint: look for the `U7.txt` file*)
 ![Project U7 Data folder](./screenshots/install-2.png)

-## Developer Installation Notes (Windows)

-- Clone the project into a local folder using whatever git interface you prefer
-- Copy the entire contents of your original DOS ULTIMA7 directory to `$(SolutionDir)/Resources/Data/U7`
-- Open `./U7Revisited.sln` in Visual Studio (I'm currently using VS 2022)
-- To run the Debugger, in the Project Properties for `U7Revisited` make sure the `Working Directory` is set to `$(SolutionDir)/Resources`
-- Build the `U7Revisited` project in the solution
-- Run the program

 ## Controls: